dcz-self/domostroj/crates/baustein/README.md

 If you use *Baustein* in binary form together with closed libraries, then you must also make it possible for the user to replace *Baustein* with their own recompiled version.

-*(This is just a quick summary, not guaranteed to be 100% accurate.)*
+*(This is just a simplified summary, not guaranteed to be 100% complete.
+See also [this summary](https://choosealicense.com/licenses/lgpl-3.0/).)*

 ### Summary for cntributors